AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ### Control preview

-You can control the visibility of special content by using Built-in Helpers (special expressions in the Handlebars template language that perform certain actions).
+You can control the visibility of special content by using Built-in Helpers (special expressions in the [!DNL Handlebars] template language that perform certain actions).
 For example, you can add a conditional statement that adds tracking parameters to links in the exported template while keeping the preview links clean.

 The `_genStudio.browser` value is set when rendering a template, and the `genStudio.export` value is set when exporting a template.
 You may decide to include certain content at the top of an email using a conditional wrapper, for example, when the template is used for export: